jasonumiker/ecs-first-container-webinar/README.md

 ### Prereqs
 This sets up the local development environment and builds the JAR for our example in Ubuntu/WSL.

-TODO: Document example for the Mac
+TODO: Document how to install Maven and OpenJDK for the Mac

 ```
 sudo apt update && sudo apt install maven default-jdk -y